-Students completing a additional professional certificates may use previously completed coursework from the first certificate to fulfill the requirements subsequent certificates or degrees of the same level.
+Students completing additional professional certificates may use previously completed coursework from the first certificate to fulfill the requirements of subsequent professional certificates of the same level.

 Limitations on Tuition Assistance

 Students must note that limitations on Title IV financial aid, military tuition assistance, and other forms of tuition assistance may apply to additional degrees at the same level.
 Students are urged to contact their financial aid or other applicable tuition assistance advisor for appropriate guidance.